Top Things to Do in Lyme Regis, Dorset - Explore Attractions & Activities

 Good to Know:

-• Reservations are recommended, especially during the summer months.
+Reservations are recommended, especially during the summer months.

-• The menu features fresh, locally sourced seafood.
+The menu focuses on fresh, seasonal seafood.

 Cobb Road, Lyme Regis, Dorset, DT7 3JP, United Kingdom